Unforgettable Gambia Holidays

 Welcome to Footsteps Eco-lodge

-Our lodge hospitality team have twenty-three years of experience providing our visitors with award-winning holidays in Gambia.
-Off the beaten track, wake to the sound of birdsong and fall asleep to the sound of the breeze in the trees and crickets.
+Are you looking for a holiday in Gambia that benefits the environment and its local people?
+Somewhere off the beaten track, where you wake to the sound of birdsong and fall asleep to the sound of the breeze in the trees?

-We offer an exclusive adult-only experience, guaranteeing our valued guests a tranquil and rejuvenating vacation.
+We offer just that and an exclusive adult-only experience, guaranteeing our valued guests a tranquil and rejuvenating vacation.

-With various activities and excursions available to suit all tastes, you can spend your days exploring this wonderfully friendly country, or relax by our fresh-water pool or on the raised sun deck.
+With activities and excursions available to suit all tastes, you can spend your days exploring this wonderfully friendly country or relax by our fresh-water pool or on the raised sun deck.

-In the evening, we serve a varied menu which caters for everyone and dining is around our friendship table.
+In the evenings, dine around our friendship table and enjoy a varied menu which caters for everyone.
 It’s a chance to chink glasses with your fellow travellers and share stories of the experiences you’ve enjoyed during your day.
 Romantics amongst you needn’t worry.
-Candlelit single tables are also available, for a quiet evening under the stars.
+Candlelit single tables are also available for quiet evenings under the stars.

 Most of all we have a wonderful team with smiles that will melt your heart.